 As the report points out, unlike other threats such as climate change or invasive weeds and feral animals, logging is one direct impact we can immediately address in order to help these species survive.

 The growing list of threatened forest species being impacted by logging (and logging-related activities) highlights the failure of the twenty-year-old Regional Forest Agreements, which give state logging agencies a free pass from federal environmental assessment.

 Making matters worse, many of the federally-listed threatened species have no Federal (EPBC Act) Recovery Plan in place—and even where such plans exist, the state-run logging operations are not legally required to comply with them.

-The report further strengthens calls for an overhaul of federal environmental laws and the creation of new, effective and independent assessment and regulatory bodies.
+The report further strengthens calls for an overhaul of federal environmental laws, more rigorous environmental assessments and the creation of new, effective and independent regulatory bodies.
 As part of this, existing exemptions for logging operations from federal environmental laws must end and the RFAs subject to comprehensive reassessment.

 Tens of thousands of Australians have now joined the chorus to demand new national nature laws to end extinction, and an independent body to enforce these laws.

 Learn more about our campaign to change Australia's nature laws.